The Lion King (2019 film): Music

 Hans Zimmer, who composed the 1994 animated version, returned to compose the score for the remake with Pharrell Williams as a collaborator.
-Elton John also returned to rework his musical compositions from the original film before his retirement, with Knowles-Carter assisting John in the reworking of the soundtrack.
+Elton John also returned to rework his musical compositions from the original film, with Knowles-Carter assisting John in the reworking of the soundtrack.
 John, the original film's lyricist, Tim Rice, and Knowles-Carter were also slated in 2018 to create a new song for the film.
 However, the collaboration between Knowles-Carter and John did not pan out as the unreleased song was not added to the official soundtrack.
 John and Rice also wrote a new song for the film's end credits, titled "Never Too Late" and performed by John.

 "Spirit", performed by Knowles-Carter and written by herself, Ilya Salmanzadeh, and Labrinth, was released on July 9, 2019, as the lead single from the soundtrack.
 The film also features all the songs from the original film, a cover of The Tokens' "The Lion Sleeps Tonight", and the song "He Lives in You" from Rhythm of the Pride Lands and the Broadway production.
 The soundtrack, featuring Zimmer's score and John and Rice's songs, was released digitally on July 11, 2019, and physically on July 19, 2019.

 Knowles-Carter also produced and curated an album titled The Lion King: The Gift, which features "Spirit", as well as songs inspired by the film.
 The album was released on July 19, 2019.